Upper Klamath

 The Upper Klamath is an intermediate to advanced river run.
 While there are sections that are mellow Class II and III, take into account numerous other challenges such as strainers, and sieves.
 As a private boater, make sure you join a party that has recent Upper Klamath experience.
 Please note that the Upper Klamath river has many rapids that are shallow, and the rocks are sharp, so having swimmers here can be very dangerous.

-Hell’s Canyon
+Hell’s Corner

 The Upper Klamath begins with several miles of flatwater mixed with Class II & III whitewater.
-Around mile 4.5, the river constricts and you enter “Hell’s Canyon”, consisting of several miles of very continuous Class IV/IV+ whitewater.
+Around mile 4.5, the river constricts and you enter “Hell’s Corner Canyon”, consisting of several miles of very continuous Class IV/IV+ whitewater.
 This section is sure to be the highlight of your trip, but note that it is notorious for its’ shallow rapids, with sharp rocks, so be very cautious in this area, as you do not want swimmers here.
 Be sure to scout all three of the big Class IVs in this section (Caldera, Satan’s Gate, & Hell’s Corner).

 Shuttle Info